Ioritz Landeta

-Ioritz Landeta Batiz (born 10 October 1995) is a Spanish professional footballer who plays for Arenas Club de Getxo as a goalkeeper.
+Ioritz Landeta Batiz (born 10 October 1995) is a Spanish professional footballer who plays as a goalkeeper.

 Club career

 Landeta played for a host of clubs during his youth, and in May 2015 he signed for Zamudio SD in Tercera División, from Gatika FT.
 In July 2016 he moved to Deportivo Alavés, being initially assigned to the reserves also in the fourth division.

 In July 2018, Landeta was loaned to Alavés' affiliate club NK Istra 1961, for one season.
 He made his professional debut on 18 August, starting in a 1–2 Croatian First Football League home loss against NK Lokomotiva.

 On 21 July 2019, Landeta signed for fourth division side Sestao River Club.